 Recovery timing is assumed to vary according to the domicile of the obligor.
 In general, recovery delay assumptions have been determined by examining the average timing to resolve insolvencies, as well as the legal framework regarding relative debtor/creditor friendliness in a particular jurisdiction.
+For Spain, DBRS assumes a recovery delay of 2.25 years for unsecured loans and 4 years for secured loans.

-Please refer to Rating Methodology for CLOs and CDOs of Large Corporate Credit, published in February 2012, for country tiers and delays for commercial real estate and unsecured recoveries, as well as the Master European Residential Mortgage-Backed Securities Rating Methodology and Jurisdictional Addenda, for recovery delays by country for residential real estate.
-When assessing recoveries on a loan secured by real estate, DBRS applied a fraction of the recovery equal to the unsecured amount at the unsecured delay, followed by the balance of the recovery at the relevant real estate delay.
+Please refer to Rating Methodology for CLOs and CDOs of Large Corporate Credit, published in January 2014, for country tiers and delays for commercial real estate and unsecured recoveries, as well as the Master European Residential Mortgage-Backed Securities Rating Methodology and Jurisdictional Addenda, for recovery delays by country for loans backed by residential real estate.

+Collateral Seniority Collateral Type Percentage

-Collateral Seniority (DBRS definition) Collateral Type (DBRS definition) % of portfolio
+(DBRS definition) (DBRS definition) of portfolio

-Secured Residential 15.8%
+Secured Residential 37.3%

-Commercial 10.1%
+Commercial 41.4%

-Unsecured Unsecured and 2 nd lien 74.0%
+Unsecured Unsecured and 2 nd lien 21.3%

-Note: Due to rounding, the items in the columns might not add up to the stated totals